pnm1384/AI-project/README.md

 Parsa NorouziManesh

-📂 Dataset
+## 📂 Dataset
 We use the Massachusetts Roads Dataset, a benchmark dataset for road extraction from aerial images.

-Input images: 1500 aerial RGB images of size 1500×1500 pixels Ground truth masks: Binary masks indicating road vs. non-road pixels
+- **Input images**: 1500 aerial RGB images of size 1500×1500 pixels
+- **Ground truth masks**: Binary masks indicating road vs. non-road pixels
-Splits: Training, Validation, and Test sets
+- **Splits**: Training, Validation, and Test sets
 In this project:

-Images are resized to 256×256 for training efficiency.
+- **Images are resized to 256×256 for training efficiency.**
-Masks are normalized and thresholded for binary segmentation.
+- **Masks are normalized and thresholded for binary segmentation.**
 This dataset is widely used for evaluating deep learning methods in semantic segmentation.

-🏗️ Implementation Details
+## 🏗️ Implementation Details
 The project consists of three main stages:

-1. Data Preparation
+### 1. Data Preparation
 Loaded the dataset from Kaggle using kagglehub.
 Applied preprocessing: resizing, normalization, tensor conversion.
 Implemented a custom RoadDataset class for PyTorch.
-2. Model Architectures
+### 2. Model Architectures
 UNet: Encoder-decoder with skip connections.
 Attention UNet: Adds attention gates to focus on relevant spatial features.
 Residual Attention UNet: Combines residual blocks with attention gates for deeper and more efficient learning.
-3. Training Setup
+### 3. Training Setup
 Optimizer: AdamW
 Scheduler: Learning rate scheduler for stable convergence Loss Function: IoU Loss + Dice Loss + BCE Loss
 Metrics: Validation loss, IoU Score, Dice Score
-📊 Results
+## 📊 Results
 The models were trained and evaluated on the Massachusetts Roads dataset.

 Model	Num Epochs	Val Loss	IoU Score	Dice Score
 UNet	15	0.59	0.69	0.81
 Attention UNet	15	0.61	0.67	0.80
 Residual Attention UNet	15	0.59	0.68	0.81
-Observations
+### Observations
-UNet achieved the highest IoU (0.69) and Dice (0.81), serving as a strong baseline.
+- **UNet** achieved the highest IoU (0.69) and Dice (0.81), serving as a strong baseline.
-Attention UNet slightly underperformed compared to vanilla UNet, suggesting that the attention mechanism did not yield significant benefits within the given training setup and dataset size.
+- **Attention UNet** slightly underperformed compared to vanilla UNet, suggesting that the attention mechanism did not yield significant benefits within the given training setup and dataset size.
-Residual Attention UNet performed similarly to UNet, showing stable Dice scores but no substantial improvement in IoU or loss reduction.
+- **Residual Attention UNet** performed similarly to UNet, showing stable Dice scores but no substantial improvement in IoU or loss reduction.
-👉 Overall, all three models converge to very close performance, with UNet providing the best balance under the current configuration.
+## 👉 Overall, all three models converge to very close performance, with UNet providing the best balance under the current configuration.

-📜 License
+## 📜 License
 This project is for educational purposes as part of the AI course at Sharif University of Technology.

 # 🤖 Phase 2: Soft Actor-Critic (SAC) for Continuous Control